Common questions for vocational programs at DWC

 - Bootcamp – A bootcamp is a focused, intensive program to upskill in one software or career goal.

-Live online classes at DWC are offered in a synchronous format.
+All programs at DWC are offered 100% online with live instruction, often referred to as “synchronous” format.
 You will always work with a live instructor/mentor in real-time.

-To get started, you must create an account for our online enrollment system.
-Next, find the course you are interested in and follow the instructions on the course page.
-If you have any questions on which class is right for you, please contact us at (970) 980-8091.
+If you have any questions on which program or class is right for you, please contact us at (970) 980-8091.

 Do I have to meet the prerequisites to take a class?